 IPHC Regulatory Area 2A

-Sport fisheries data organized by IPHC Regulatory Area and year is available here.
+Recreational fisheries data organized by IPHC Regulatory Area and year are available here.

 Please contact the National Marine Fisheries Service or State Fisheries Department representatives for current information on opening dates, local area closures, and bag limits.